Washington, Connecticut: Contemporary Washington

+Cell phone coverage.
 In 2008, Optasite submitted an application to the Connecticut Siting Council to erect a telecommunications tower atop Tanner Hill in a visually conspicuous location above the Macricostas Preserve, some 250 ft north of the Washington town line.
 The State of Connecticut had previously purchased the development rights for the land beneath the proposed tower site for farmland preservation.
 Washington's Conservation Commission became an intervenor in the application.
 Working with a coalition that included Governor Jodi Rell, Attorney General Richard Blumenthal, and an ad-hoc community organization called CROWW, they built an environmental and legal case against the tower proposal.
 In 2009, Optasite withdrew its application, and legislation was subsequently introduced in the Connecticut General Assembly to hold companies liable for costs incurred as a consequence of applications submitted to the Siting Council in bad faith.

 Geography

 Washington is located in the Litchfield Hills region of Connecticut, approximately 22 mi northeast of Danbury, 40 mi west of Hartford, and 80 mi northeast of New York City.

 According to the United States Census Bureau, the town has a total area of 100.1 sqkm, of which 98.6 sqkm are land and 1.5 sqkm, or 1.48%, are water.

 The dominant geographic features of Washington are the Shepaug, East Aspetuck, and Bantam river valleys.
 Lake Waramaug is in the northeast corner of the town.
 The landscape is characterized by rolling hills, high plateaus, and river and stream valleys.
 Mixed deciduous and coniferous forest covers most of Washington, but open agricultural fields are also prevalent.